PYninjaAlex/PYninjaAlex/README.md

 ### Hi there 👋

-👋 Hi, I’m @PYninjaAlex
+I’m @PYninjaAlex
-👀 I’m interested in python
+I’m interested in python;)
-🌱 I’m currently learning django
+I’m currently learning django
+See you!